elhtay/iot_project_summer24/README.md

 ## The Code

 ### WiFi Connection
 An important section of the code that links the Raspberry Pi Pico W to WiFi is shown below.
 In this section, we create a WiFi connection, manage power consumption and deal with connection timeouts.
+Below, you can find the script for WiFi connection.

 <img src="images/wifi.png"/>